PC7-Client/PC7-Client/README.md

 ## About Resource Swapper
 - Path: `%HOMEPATH%\Documents\PC7Swap`
-- You can use it the same as other client's swappers.
-Please set the file's to `MOD`.
+- Works similar to other client's swappers.
+The folder structure works the same as your standard mod.

 ## About EasyCSS
 ![EasyCSS](./media/easycss.png)\